thesurlydev/images/README.md

 ## Forward Looking Statements

-1. The project supports easily adding multiple storage implementations.
+1. **Blob Storage** - The project supports easily adding multiple storage implementations.
 The current implementation uses the file system for simplicity.
 A more robust implementation would use a cloud storage provider such as AWS S3 for durability and subsequently AWS CloudFront as a CDN.
-2. Additional image types can be supported by leveraging libraries such as Apache Batik to support SVG.
+2. **Supported Image Types** - Additional image types can be supported by leveraging libraries such as Apache Batik to support SVG.
-3. As of now, the authentication is a simplified version of what should be used in a production environment.
-Here a JWT token is used to authenticate the user.
+3. **Authentication** - The authentication is a simplified version of what should be used in a production environment.
+   Here a JWT
+   token is used to authenticate the user.
 In a production environment, a more robust solution should be used such as OAuth2.
-4. The API should be versioned and documented via OpenAPI.
+4. **API Documentation** - The API should be versioned and documented via OpenAPI.
 This would ease supporting multiple languages by leveraging code generation for clients.
+This would also allow for robust contract testing.
+5. **Testing** - The project has a few unit and integration tests but more are warranted before being considered ready for production.
+Additional unit and integration tests should be added as well as load tests.

 ## Requirements

 These are the requirements for running the project locally:

-* Docker and Docker Compose
+* Docker Compose
 * curl

 ## Architecture

 ![Component Diagram](etc/assets/arch-diagram.svg)